alamais-df/BPM-for-Discord/discord/README.md

 4. Pushes the new tag to github
 5. Packs the contents of `build/discord` into `build/BPM for Discord DISCORD-VERSION.7z`

+Note this intentionally does *not* place `betterDiscord-plugin.js` into the 7z file.

 Everything should now be in place to set up the release on Github.
-Note that this only pushes the tag and does **not** upload the 7z file automatically to Github nor does it create the release draft.
+Note that this only pushes the tag and does **not** upload the 7z file and plugin script automatically to Github nor does it create the release draft.
 This is intentional and should be done manually.

 ## Releases and Updates